Gene McHugh, EdD, Audiologist

 using otomicroscopy for routine ear exams and cerumen

-Inc. was very affordable when compared to other
+Inc. The microscope was relatively affordable when compared to other

 audiologic equipment in our clinic and relatively easy